telliott99/MyMath/diff-theory2/logarithmic_diff.rst

     \ln y = \ln(x^5) - \ln(1-10x) - \ln(\sqrt{x^2+2})

 Now, when we differentiate, it is really implicit differentiation.

-Imagine that both :math:`y` and :math:`x` are functions of :math:`t` (e.g. :math:`x=t`).
+The way I do this is to imagine that both :math:`y` and :math:`x` are functions of :math:`t` (e.g. :math:`x=t`).
 Then the one term from the left and three from the right are

 .. math::